 Basically, when you’re unable to resist immediate gratification you wreak major havoc.

-There’s a plethora of problems we create due to immediate gratification – and they’re only increasing as our world speeds up each technologically-advancing day.
+These problems are only increasing as our world speeds up each technologically-advancing day.

 For eons we humans have wanted our desires to be satisfied right away.
 Well, we now finally live in an eon which can satisfy our urge for urgency.